 \section{Introduction}

-While large language models (LLMs) have made significant strides in understanding and generating for unstructured data, substantial gaps remain in their ability to perform {\it data analysis on unstructured and structured data}.
-Harnessing the capabilities of LLMs, such as understanding, reasoning, planning, and generation, holds great promise for transforming data analytics systems that handle both structured and unstructured data.
+While large language models (LLMs) have made significant strides in understanding and generating unstructured data, substantial gaps remain in their ability to perform {\it data analytics on heterogeneous data consisting of both unstructured and structured data}.
+Leveraging the capabilities of LLMs -- such as understanding, reasoning, planning, and generation -- holds great promise for transforming data analytics systems that manage the heterogeneous data.

-To enhance analytics on unstructured data (or text columns within structured data), semantic operators are utilized to boost system capabilities~\cite{AOP,Lotus,palimpzestCIDR,TAG}.
-For example, we can use the \texttt{semantic filter} to identify movies with positive sentiments, and employ the \texttt{semantic group} to classify movies based on the emotions they evoke, like "uplifting," "melancholic," "thought-provoking," etc.

-While there have been some efforts to support semantic data analytics on unstructured data, these approaches face several limitations.
-First, certain methods propose coding-based solutions that require humans to write code using semantic operators for analyzing both unstructured and structured data~\cite{Luna,UQE,palimpzestCIDR,Lotus}.
-However, relying on humans to manage declarative pipelines is costly, highlighting the need for natural language (NL) interfaces to facilitate data analysis across both unstructured and structured datasets.
-Second, some methods extend SQL to include semantic operators~\cite{UQE}, allowing for semantic analysis of structured data.
+Although there have been some efforts to support semantic data analytics on unstructured data~\cite{AOP,Lotus,palimpzestCIDR,TAG,DBLP:journals/corr/abs-2506-06541,DBLP:journals/pvldb/UrbanB24,DBLP:conf/cidr/UrbanB24,DocETL,unify}, these approaches have several limitations.
+First, some methods propose coding-based solutions that require humans to write code using semantic operators for analyzing both unstructured and structured data~\cite{Luna,UQE,palimpzestCIDR,Lotus}.
+However, relying on humans to manage declarative pipelines is costly, highlighting the need for natural language (NL) interfaces to facilitate data analytics across both unstructured and structured datasets.
+Second, some methods extend SQL to include semantic operators~\cite{UQE}, allowing for semantic analytics of structured data.
 Unfortunately, these methods cannot handle unstructured data due to the challenges in obtaining schemas.
-It's worth mentioning that while there are NL2SQL works~\cite{liu2025surveytexttosqlerallms,10.14778/3685800.3685905}, they are limited to SQL-based databases and lack the capability for cross-data-source analysis.
-Third, some methods utilize NL queries to perform semantic analysis on unstructured data~\cite{ZenDB,DocETL}.
-However, they require extracting structured data from the unstructured content before analysis, making them unsuitable for scenarios where a structured schema cannot be derived.
+It is worth noting that while there are NL2SQL works~\cite{liu2025surveytexttosqlerallms,10.14778/3685800.3685905}, they are limited to SQL-based databases and lack the capability for cross-data-source analytics.
+Third, some methods use NL queries to perform semantic analytics on unstructured data~\cite{ZenDB}.
+However, they require extracting structured data from the unstructured content before analytics, making them unsuitable for scenarios where a structured schema cannot be derived.